Admission process

 Applicants from outside Poland must, within 7 days:

-Applicants residing in Poland may additionally, within 7 days:
+Applicants residing in Poland must, within 7 days:

-• bring the documents in person to the Coordinator for foreign applicants in office R.006 (on the ground floor in Rotunda, look for the Admissions Office sign) on weekdays from 9:00 to 15:00 or send it by post to Collegium Da Vinci, ul.
-Kutrzeby 10, 61-719 Poznań, biuro R.006 (Admissions Office).
+- bring the documents in person to the Coordinator for foreign applicants in office R.006 (on the ground floor in Rotunda, look for the Admissions Office sign) on weekdays from 9:00 to 15:00 or send it by post to Collegium Da Vinci, ul.
+Kutrzeby 10, 61-719 Poznań, office R.006 (Admissions Office).

 ——————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————

-If you are over 18 years old (major), after having passed your English language exam/ having submitted your language certificate, you will be able to sign the documents online in a secure manner.
+If you are over 18 years old (major) you will be able to sign the documents online in a secure manner.
 Once your documents are signed, you will receive the agreement in pdf format to your email address.

 ——————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————

-After July 13th you can pay the registration fee in your personal account using PayU service.
+After April 25th, you can pay the registration fee in your personal account using the PayU service.

 At Collegium Da Vinci, one of the requirements for admission is to prove your language proficiency by passing an entrance exam.
 The minimum required language level for admission is B1 (Intermediate level).

-If you do not have a internationally recognized certificate, you have to pass the exam.
+If you do not have a internationally recognized certificate, you have not graduated from school where English was the language of instruction, you can pass the exam.

-After positive verification of your application, you will be able to choose a date in your personal application form and receive an invitation to the exam.
+After positive verification of your application, you will be able to confirm the date and choose the time of the exam in your personal application form and receive an invitation to the exam.
 You will receive the exam results within 3 days.

-• an oral interview lasting around 15 minutes (on the Google Meet platform with the camera switched on).
+- an oral interview lasting around 20 minutes (on the Google Meet platform with the camera switched on)

 Once you have your certificate in hand, scan and attach the documents in your personal account.
 This document must be in line with Polish regulations on the recognition of foreign school certificates.
 Coordinator will explain you how to legalise your education documents.